 BAT Group 1 … N: BAT Group elements describing the modulation for the nth group of subcarriers.
 There shall be enough groups to cover all subcarriers.
 The last group may be wider than the remaining number of subcarriers.
 The requested modulation for those excess subcarriers shall be ignored.

-BAT Group Element

-The BAT Group element contains information about a group of adjacent subcarriers, having the same number of bits loaded in a bit-loading capable PHY transmission.
+A BAT Group element contains information about a group of adjacent subcarriers, having the same number of bits loaded in a bit-loading capable PHY transmission.